-- One simple and efficient way of conducting the processing is to add, after the last column of the database, a column for each category of level of education, producing unit, activity, and economic transaction listed during the previous step. - → The next stage consists of categorizing each expenditure line according to the listed categories and sub-categories.
-As much as possible, each expenditure line should be categorized according to ONE level of education, ONE producing unit, ONE Activity, and ONE economic transaction.
+- One simple and efficient way of conducting the processing is to add, after the last column of the database, a column for each category of level of education, producing unit, activity, and economic transaction listed during the previous step.

+expenditure line should be categorized according to ONE level of education, ONE producing unit, ONE Activity, and ONE economic transaction.
 But that won't possible all the time.
 In fact, if categorizing some expenditure lines is straightforward, other budgetary expenses are by nature TRANSVERSAL, meaning that they span more than one level of education, one activity, or one economic transaction.